Jack Trice Stadium: 2015

 On May 1, 2008, ISU Athletic Department was given permission from the Iowa Board of Regents to continue planning and fund raising for the Jack Trice Expansion.
 On November 25, 2013, it was announced that the Reiman family would donate $25 million to help complete the south end-zone project estimated at $60 million.
 Iowa State Athletics gained approval from the Iowa Board of Regents for the construction of the south end-zone final phase on February 6, 2014.
 Athletic Director Jamie Pollard has stated the target date of the south end-zone project was to complete the expansion before the start of the 2015 football season.
 This expansion brought capacity from 54,800 to 61,500.

 This south end-zone addition included enclosing the south end zone, which included an upper deck, and connected the east side concourse to the west side concourse.
 Originally, the south end-zone project was scheduled to be completed at the same time as the east concourse renovation; however, funding was not secured for the south end-zone expansion, so the two projects were completed separately.

-On a call in show, ISU athletic director stated that more facility improvements will be continuing over the next few years.
+On a call-in show, ISU athletic director stated that more facility improvements would be continuing over the next few years.
 Iowa State's head football coach Paul Rhoads has also made similar comments.
 The $20.6 million Bergstrom football complex, a state-of-the-art training facility was built between the indoor practice facility and the Jacobson building with opening and dedication in 2012.

 In 2014, it was announced that Iowa State would enclose their south end zone.
 This brought capacity to 61,500 including a lower bowl seating 7,500 and an upper bowl seating 5,800.
 Included in the lower bowl is a two-story, 40,000 square foot premium club with seating for more than 3,000.

-Future renovations

-Plans are underway to renovate the Jacobsen Building, demolish the Olsen Building and expand/renovate the Bergstrom Football Complex.
-The plans include a multi-story building situated between the Jacobsen Building and the Bergstrom Football Complex, including a new football locker room, academic center, dining center, and Olympic sports locker rooms.
-The north end of Jack Trice Stadium is expected to be slightly altered due to the construction, with permanent band seating and hillside alterations.